-Georgia also imposes a residency requirement for any kind of divorce petition, whether based on fault or not.
-Under O.C.G.A. §19-5-2, the person filing for divorce must have been a state resident for at least the previous six months.
+State law also imposes a residency requirement for any kind of divorce petition, whether based on fault or not.
+Under O.C.G.A. §19-5-2, the person filing for marriage dissolution must have been a state resident for at least the previous six months.
 However, a non-resident may file for divorce if their spouse has been a resident of Georgia for at least the previous six months.
-Jurisdiction and venue are complex legal issues which impact each and every divorce case and are best handled with the guidance of an experienced attorney in divorce law.
+Jurisdiction and venue are complex legal issues which impact each and every divorce case and are best handled with the guidance of a skilled legal representative.

 In fault-based divorces, one spouse may occasionally confess to having committed the alleged fault, such as adultery or desertion.
-However, under Georgia law, such confessions are not automatically accepted as proof.
+However, under State law, such confessions are not automatically accepted as proof.

 According to O.C.G.A. §19-5-11, some confessions, such as those for adultery or cruel treatment, may be insufficient to grant a divorce if they are unsupported by corroborating evidence.
 For example, if one spouse accuses the other of adultery, but there are no other facts indicating adultery took place, then even a confession may not be sufficient grounds for the court to grant a divorce.

-Getting a divorce is already mentally and emotionally stressful.
+Dissolving a marriage is already mentally and emotionally stressful.
 Those going through a divorce should not have to worry about court filings, deadlines, and not knowing if they are getting a fair deal.

-However, a Johns Creek-based attorney who is familiar with Georgia divorce law can help you work towards the best outcome possible.
+However, a Johns Creek divorce lawyers at our firm who is familiar with Georgia divorce law can help you work toward the best outcome possible.
 One of our attorneys would be happy to review your case and help you protect your rights, both in court and out of court.
 Call today for a consultation to learn more.